The Sound of Healing

 Dr. Michael Grodin, co-director of the Boston Center for Refugee Health and Human Rights, treats Tibetan monks who have survived imprisonment and torture, leaving them with PTSD.
 Dr. Grodins cross-cultural treatment combines elements of Western and Tibetan medicine and therapy.
 He uses Tibetan singing bowls “to resonate, calm the monks ... [and] bring them back to the sacred space of the monastery.”

-There are countless new and internationally recognized programs using music therapy to assist in healing a wide range of conditions, including Alzheimer's and Parkinson's disease, stroke, dementia, and cancer.
-Sound therapy pioneer Dr. Mitchell Gaynor, an integrative oncologist, uses Tibetan singing bowls and other music therapies to treat cancer patients.
+There are countless internationally recognized programs using music therapy to aid healing for a wide range of conditions, including Alzheimer’s and Parkinson’s disease, stroke, dementia, and cancer.
+Dr. Mitchell Gaynor, a pioneer in integrative oncology, incorporated Tibetan singing bowls and other sound therapies into his treatment of cancer patients, believing these practices helped support emotional balance and foster healing alongside conventional care.

 Branded content from writing to visual design.